enginmanap/cuvcuv/README.txt

 		sampleRate: Antialiasing factor.
 Default is 1(disabled).
 The number is subpixel factor, so 2 will result 4 subpixel, and 3 will result 9.
 		sample: sampleRate 2

 		shadowGrid: Soft shadow factor.
 Default is 1(disabled).
 It defines how many rays should be used to determine penumbra. it defines side of square, so 2 means 4 rays, and 3 means 9.
+Don't forget you need lamp lights for soft shadows.
 		sample: shadowGrid 6

 	Ligth definitions: